 Figure 6-1.
-Example Label Structure for Product Observational and a Header.
+Example Label Structure for Product Observational

+Any basic product may include multiple objects and multiple object types.
+For example, you may have a product comprising an Array_2D_Image, a Table_Character histogram of pixel values, and a Header.
 The three objects, which may or may not all reside in the same file, coupled with the single XML label that describes these objects, form the single digital product.
-If they are all in the same file, then the label's File area will have a File\Area\Observational class that permits inclusion of multiple digital objects (e.g., Header, Table\Character,
+If they are all in the same file, then the label's File area will have a File_Area_Observational class that permits inclusion of multiple digital objects (e.g., Header, Table_Character,

-Array\2D\Image).
-If the objects are in two or more files, then the label will have a separate File\Area\Observational class for each file.
+Array_2D_Image).
+If the objects are in two or more files, then the label will have a separate File_Area_Observational class for each file.
 Ask your consulting node to recommend the best method for your products.